Our Practice Philosophy

 Cassandra Fossler, PA-C, MPAS, was raised in the small town of Kenedy, TX.
 Cassandra began her education at Our Lady of the Lake University where she graduated with a Bachelor of Science in Biology and was a member of the Sigma Zeta National Honor Society.
 She subsequently was accepted into The University of Texas Health Science Center at San Antonio where she received a Master of Physician Assistant Studies.

 Cassandra Fossler is a fellow member of the Bexar County Physician Assistant Society, American Academy of Physician Assistants, and an associate member of the Texas Academy of Physician Assistants.

-In her spare time, she enjoys exercising, music, traveling, camping, and spending time with her two daughters, Iris and Kara, and husband Jared.
+In her spare time, she enjoys exercising, music, traveling, camping, and spending time with her two daughters, Iris and Kara, her son, Kagen, and husband Jared.

 Cassandra is thrilled to provide quality healthcare to the City of Seguin and surrounding communities.

 “I believe that the greatest gift you can give your family and the world is a healthy you.” ~ Joyce Meyer